EdoPedrocchi/Statistical-Learning-Exam/README.md

 METTI LA TEORIA DI OGNI MODELLO

-To predict the "Flag" variable (which indicates if a company has defaulted), you could use the following models:

 METTERE SUMMARY DEI TEST E TRAINING SET

 MEttere pro e contro di ogni modello